 This year, AZA celebrates the 20th anniversary of its citizen science program, FrogWatch USA™!
 Since the program began, FrogWatch USA has given individuals, groups, and families the opportunity to learn about wetlands in their communities as they listen for the calls of local frogs and toads.
 The data collected about these important animals can be used to monitor species and ecosystem health and to inform conservation and management efforts.
+FrogWatch is an important factor in teaching about conservation and saving species.
 In recognition of two decades of this valuable volunteer program, here are 20 fun facts about FrogWatch USA.

 1. The first FrogWatch USA chapter was informally established in 2002 by the Howard County Department of Recreation & Parks in Columbia, MD.
 The Roger Williams Park Zoo in Providence, RI was the first chapter established at an AZA-accredited organization.